 After you submit the FAFSA, the government will send you a Student Aid Report (SAR), which gives you basic information about your eligibility for federal student aid.

-The colleges you included on your FAFSA will have access to this information, and they'll use it to determine the amount of federal grants, work-study, and loans you may qualify for.
+The colleges you included on your FAFSA will have access to this information, and they'll use it to determine the amount of federal student loans, grants, and work-study you may qualify for.

 The amount of federal aid you receive from each school can vary, just as the cost of attending each school varies.